tschmid16/lessons-learned-3/Options for app development.md

-This is a short summary of options for app development and a rationale how to choose:
+This is a short summary of options for app development and a rationale how to choose

 When thinking about developing an app there are 3 general possibilities:
 1) Using a standardized system (e.g. phonegap): high efficiency, low customizability